slonermike/sloppy-joe/THE_PLAN.md

 - Site now is split into multiple sections (blogs) which each have their own content.
 - Choosing a section filters to the content in that section.
 - Site title will reflect the selected section.
+- Sections and articles can be focused with routes.

 ## v0.1.0
 First release.